Corrected entry: When someone dies, the sisters can see their spirit, but when Prue died you couldn't see her spirit.

 Corrected entry: At the end of the previous season Chris's hair was very short.
 In this episode it's several inches long, but we know its only been 2 weeks since it's stated Leo's been missing for that long.

-New this week Correction: I was watching both episodes and looked back at them with this entry in mind.
+Correction: I was watching both episodes and looked back at them with this entry in mind.
 Chris' hair doesn't look that short at the end of season 5.
 It's just styled up (like spiked up), while at the beginning of season 6 it isn't styled much and just lies flat, which is why it looks different but it's just the styling.

 Corrected entry: In the courtroom when Piper freezes only the innocents, she's not able to freeze the villains when the sisters are fighting with them because she says they're immune to her power.
 However, in future episodes, she's able to freeze Cole - even though he wasn't an innocent in the courtroom.